-Provide a minimum of (2) racks within each TR.
+Provide a minimum of 2 racks within each TR.

 Each rack shall be provided with an installation kit and isolation pads for securing and isolating the rack to and from the floor.

-Furnish and install one 2RU rack mounted wire manager at top of rack.
+Provide one 2RU rack mounted wire manager at top of rack.

-Furnish and install one rack mounted, 24 strand fiber optic interconnect center below 2RU wire manager.
+Provide one rack mounted, 24 strand fiber optic interconnect, center below 2RU wire manager.

-Furnish and install one 1RU rack mounted, 24 pair Cat3 or Cat5e Copper Patch Panel for Analog Voice connections below the fiber optic interconnect panel.

-Furnish and install needed 48-port Copper Patch Panels separated by 1RU Wire Managers.
+Provide needed 48-port Copper Patch Panels separated by 1RU Wire Managers.

-Furnish and install the following within the Telecommunications Room:
+Provide the following within the Telecommunications Room:

 Each rack shall be equipped with separate #6 AWG bond conductor homerun to the Secondary Bonding Busbar (SBB) in that TR.

-Furnish and install an industry approved copper Secondary Bonding Busbar (SBB) and attach minimum #1/0 AWG bond conductor from this SBB to the “PBB” in the TEF using the Telecom Bonding Backbone (TBB) and 2 hole compression type fittings.
+Provide an industry approved copper Secondary Bonding Busbar (SBB) and attach minimum #1/0 AWG bond conductor from this SBB to the “PBB” in the TEF using the Telecom Bonding Backbone (TBB) and 2 hole compression type fittings.
 All bonding cable connections shall be clearly labeled on the busbar indicating where the connection is coming from/going to via machine made labels.
 All metallic components of the “TR” shall be bonded to the installed SBB inside that TR.

-A fiber optic service loop of sheathed fiber no less than 20 feet at each end of a fiber optic cable shall be installed at each termination point.
-All service loops shall be installed so that the minimum bend radius (10 times the outside diameter of the fiber) shall not be exceeded.
-All service loops shall be installed outside of the fiber optic termination housing.
-Once the fiber reaches the entrance point of the fiber optic enclosure, there shall be no less than 10 feet, no more than 10 foot, of unsheathed fiber installed neatly in the fiber optic storage tray prior to terminations being installed.
-Unsheathed fiber shall be installed in the storage tray per the fiber optic enclosures manufacturers’ instructions.

 Provide a minimum of one 3KVA (120V - input/output) uninterruptible rack mountable power supply with 30 minute battery reserve in each TR.
 Mount on the lowest RU of the right-most open relay rack and ensure power plug is wired as NEMA 5-30P, 3 wire.

 Contractor shall provide enough 10/24 screws for 32 connections per rack for the installation of USPS PFE active electronic components.
-Example: If (3) new relay racks are installed, provide (96) 10/24 pitch screws.
+Example: If 3 new relay racks are installed, provide 96 10/24 pitch screws.

 Telecommunications Enclosure (TE) for Column Mounted Applications

 Constructed of steel or aluminum with Safety Glass or Plexiglas front doors.
 Cabinet must be rated NEMA-12, designed for front and rear access, have forced fan with filtration for intake and exhaust ventilation, and adjustable vertical mounting rails.
 The intake fan with filter will be mounted 5 inches from the top center of the rear metal door and a filtered louvered exhaust vent will be mounted 4 inches from the bottom center of the rear door.
 The fan must be oriented to blow filtered air into the cabinet to create a positive pressure within the cabinet and will be plugged into the power strip (min.
-12 outlet NEMA 5-15R with power switch guard) mounted inside of the cabinet; Basis of Design: Tripp-Lite #RS-1215-RA.
+12 outlet NEMA 5-20R with power switch guard) mounted inside of the cabinet; Basis of Design: Tripp-Lite #RS-1215-20.
 Dimensions: 86 inches high x 36 inches deep x 24 inches wide with 19 inch EIA rack width.
 The Telecommunications Enclosure and the installation of the enclosure must comply with area seismic zone rating.